NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Zombie) Putrid Stench.md

 15 feet.
 The zombie's rotting flesh is particularly malodorous.
 A creature that enters the area must attempt a Fortitude check save.
-On a failure, the creature is [[Conditions/Sickened|Sickened 1]], and on a critical failure, the creature also takes a -5-foot status penalty to its Speeds for 1 round.
+On a failure, the creature is [[Sickened|Sickened 1]], and on a critical failure, the creature also takes a -5-foot status penalty to its Speeds for 1 round.
 While within the aura, the creature takes a -2 circumstance penalty to saves to recover from the sickened condition.
 A creature that succeeds at its save is temporarily immune to all zombies' putrid stenches for 1 minute.

 [[Bestiary Effects/Effect_ Putrid Stench|Effect: Putrid Stench]]